 If so, you might have unresolved trauma; and you wouldn’t be alone.
 Often, people who struggle with complex trauma symptoms were raised by a narcissistic parent.
 Many children of narcissists are connecting the dots of their childhood and seeking trauma treatment to recover.

-First, let’s consider how you might be affected by such a relationship.
+First, let’s consider how you might be affected by being a little person who is in a relationship with a narcissistic mother or father.
 Then, we’ll consider the benefits of trauma therapy.

 Signs You Had a Narcissistic Parent